ikreymer/warcsigner/README.rst

 The `python-rsa <http://stuvel.eu/rsa>`_ library is used to sign and verify the signature.

 The signature is stored in an extra gzip chunk containing no data but using `custom extra field <http://www.gzip.org/zlib/rfc-gzip.html#extra>`_ to store the signature.
-This allows the verify tool to quickly access the signature by checking a fixed offset from the end of the warc.
+This allows the verify tool to quickly access the signature by checking a fixed offset from the end of the WARC.

 When decompressing gzip chunks, there should be no detectable difference as most gzip tools ignore the extra gzip header.